LSSU Student Handbook

 The Grill 155 located on the lower level, features daily specials, salads, sandwiches, hamburgers, beverages and other tempting snacks.
 Most commuter students and guests dine here.

 The Galley Convenience Store, located on the lower level, offers snacks, beverages and sundries.
-Bonus Bucks may also be used here.
+Laker Bucks may also be used here.
 Cards and board games can be signed out with your student ID card.
+Monday-Wednesday nightly events that offer fun activities by way of The Galley MTW.

 The Peacock Cove is also on the lower level, and features live entertainment on a schedule to be announced monthly by the Student and Residential Life Office.
 It is also open during the day and is a convenient place to study or socialize with friends.